cristian-azocar/microservice-boilerplate/README.md

 **Important:** Jest uses his own module system, so `app-module-path` won't work for the test files.
 To solve this, the directories have to manually be configured in `jest.config.js`, so if you create a new directory, make sure to add it in the `moduleNameMapper` property.

+## Request validation

+As you can't be sure that the users will send correct data to the service, the requests must be validated.
+For this, the project uses `joi` which is a powerful data validator, enabling you to describe the structure of the data that must be provided.

+When you create a new endpoint, be sure to validate the user input.
+To do this, follow the next steps:

+1. Create a schema under `src/validators/schemas` folder.
+In there, describe how the data must be provided.
+2. Create a validator under `src/validators` folder.
+In there, invoke the `validate()` method from the schema created in the previous step, passing the data received from the endpoint.
+3. Create a middleware to invoke the validator, under `src/middlewares` folder.
+If the validator gives an error, you can return an HTTP status code indicating that the request does not have the expected format.
+4. Finally, inject the middleware in your routes, under `src/routes` folder.

 ## Deployment

 To deploy the microservice, you have various options.